elewites/AppServer/README.md

 ## Installation

-The server is currently but you clone and run it in your local machine.
+The server is currently deployed but you clone and run it in your local machine.

 The server connects to one my cloud clusters MongoDB but if you wish to use the code with your own cluster you must change the `database_URI` variable in the `server.js` file.